gramener/gramex-guide/pptxhandler/README.md

 ```

 <div class="example">
-  <a class="example-demo" href="groups/">Groups examples</a>
+  <a class="example-demo" href="groups/">Groups example</a>
-  <a class="example-src" href="https://github.com/gramexrecipes/gramex-guide/blob/tree/pptxhandler/shapes/">Source</a>
+  <a class="example-src" href="https://github.com/gramexrecipes/gramex-guide/blob/tree/pptxhandler/groups/">Source</a>
 </div>

 ### Slide filters

-By default, changes are applied to all slides, but you can restrict changes to a specific
+By default, rules are applied to all slides.
+You can restrict changes to specific slides with:

-slide using:
+- `slide-number`: apply rule to specific slide numbers

-- `slide-number`: filter slides with given number (starting with 1) or list of numbers
+    - e.g. `slide-number: 1` picks only the 1st slide
-    - e.g. `slide-number: 1` picks the first slide
+    - e.g. `slide-number: [2, 4]` picks the 2nd and 4th slide (not the 3rd)
-    - e.g. `slide-number: [4, 5]` picks the 4th and 5th slide
+- `slide-title`: apply rule to specific slide titles
-- `slide-title`: apply rule only to slides whose title that match this title.
-Use `?` to match a single char, and `*` to match anything
+    - e.g. `slide-title: Business Update` picks all slides with the *exact* title "Business Update" (case-insensitive)
-    - e.g. `slide-title: Business Update` matches all slides with the exact title "Business Update" (case-insensitive)
+    - e.g. `slide-title: *Update*` picks all slides with "Update" anywhere in the title (case-insensitive)
-    - e.g. `slide-title: *Update*` matches all slides with "Update" anywhere in the title (case-insensitive)
+    - e.g. `slide-title: Day ?` picks Day 1, Day 2, ... but not Day 10, ...

-(Note: To create multiple slides from data, use [`copy-slide:`](#copy-slides).)
+    - Use `?` to match a single char, and `*` to match anything

 For example: